sara-nl/swiftdocs/source/Pages/Clients/s3cmd.rst

 S3 commandline client s3cmd
 ***************************

-In this page you will find documentation about the S3 clients.
+In this page you will find documentation about an S3 client.
 Here we refer to **buckets**, this is the S3 term for **containers**.
 They are identical.

 .. contents::
     :depth: 4